hashicorp/terraform-provider-tfmigrate/docs/index.md

 ### Optional

-- `github_token` (String, Sensitive) The Github PAT token to be used for creating Pull-Requests
+- `git_pat_token` (String, Sensitive) The Git Personal Access Token (PAT) to be used for creating pull or merge requests.
-- `hostname` (String) The Hostname of the TFE instance to connect to, if empty will default to HCP Terraform at app.terraform.io
+- `hostname` (String) The hostname of the TFE instance to connect to.
+Defaults to HCP Terraform at app.terraform.io.